 In Indian tradition, the concept of rta gave rise to the idea of dharma.
 The term dharma here does not mean mere religion; it stands for duty, obligation and righteousness.
 It is a whole way of life in which ethical values are considered supreme and everyone is expected to perform his or her duty according to his or her social position and station in life.
-In Buddhism, for ethics the word dharma is used, which is the Pāli equivalent of the Sanskrit word dharma.
-The guidelines and rules regarding what is considered as appropriate behaviour for human beings are prescribed in the Dharma Sastras.
+In Buddhism, the word dharma is used, which is the Pāli equivalent of the Sanskrit word dharma.
+The guidelines and rules regarding what is considered as appropriate behaviour for human beings are prescribed in the Dharma Śāstras.
 These are sociological texts that tell us about our duties and obligations as individuals as well as members of society.

 In the Hindu way of life, every individual is expected to perform his or her duty appropriate to his or her caste (varṇa) and stage of life (āśrama).
-This division of one's life into the four āśramas and their respective dharmas, in principle, provides fulfilment to the person in his social, moral and spiritual aspects, that would lead to harmony and balance in the society.
-The four āśramas are: (1) brahmacarya, stage of studentship; (2) gṛhastha, stage of the householder; (3) vanaprastha, life in the forest; and saṁnyāsa, renunciation.
+This division of one's life into the four āśramas and their respective dharmas, was designed, in principle at least, to provide fulfilment to the person in his social, moral and spiritual aspects, and so to lead to harmony and balance in the society.
+The four āśramas are: (1) brahmacarya, stage of studentship; (2) gṛhastha, stage of the householder; (3) vanaprastha, life in the forest; and saṃnyāsa, renunciation.

-Apart from āśrama, the concept of four ends of life (puruṣārthas) is also very important.
+Apart from this, the concept of four ends of life (puruṣārthas) is also very important.
 These four ends of life are the goals which are desirable in them and also needed for fulfilment of human aspirations.
-These are (1) righteousness (dharma); (2) material well-being (artha); (3) fulfilment of desires (kāma); and (4) liberation from all worldly ties (mokṣa).
+These are (1) righteousness (dharma); (2)

+worldly gain (artha); (3) fulfilment of desire; ($k\bar{a}ma$) and (4) liberation (mok sa).
 The fulfilment of all of these four ends of life is important for man.
-In this classification, dharma and mokṣa are most important from the ethical point of view.
+In this classification, dharma and mok sa are most important from the ethical point of view.
 They give right direction and purpose to human life.
-For instance, acquiring wealth (artha) is a desirable objective, provided however it is in conformity with dharma, that is, the welfare of the society.
+For instance, acquiring wealth (artha) is a desirable objective, provided however it also serves dharma, that is, the welfare of the society.

-One possible mutual relationship of the puruṣārthas: artha and kāma within dharma, and mokṣa beyond.
+One possible view of the puruṣārthas: artha and kāma within dharma, and mokṣa beyond.